subrinalisa/subrinalisa/README.md

 <h2>Software Engineer | Frontend Developer | Vue Js | Pinia</h2>
-<p>A Software Engineer with expertise in JavaScript frameworks such as VueJS, NuxtJS, ReactJS, and NextJS, I currently work as a Web Developer in the MIS department at ACI Limited.
+<p>A Frontend Developer with expertise in the JavaScript framework Vue.js.
+Since starting my professional journey in 2020, I've developed a strong portfolio of dynamic and responsive web applications.
 I hold a BSc in Computer Science and Engineering from RUET.
-Proficient in front-end technologies, including HTML, CSS, and Bootstrap, I have utilized Pinia and React-Redux for state management.
-Committed to delivering excellence and embracing challenges in the evolving field of software development</p>
+Currently, I'm working at ACI Limited, using Vue.js with Pinia to enhance the company's web solutions.
+I'm a quick learner, always eager to expand my skills and tackle new challenges</p>
 <h3>Skills</h3>
 <table>
     <thead>
         <tr>
             <th>Frameworks</th>
-            <th>Front End</th>
             <th>State Management</th>
             <th>UI Framework</th>
         </tr>